 We exercise no control over fees charged by IFAs although we do have a recommended fee menu.
 The average fee taken by IFAs for 2 Wills including an Asset Preservation Trust is around £1,200; a significant part of the fee is retained by the IFA.

 Even where complex Trusts are not required, the rewards are still significant and can increase client value to the practice significantly.
-This is particularly the case where we are appointed as Professional Executors and later act in the Probate, as in these circumstances we pay you a 25% referral fee for our work.
-Even where we are not appointed as Professionals, if we do later act in the work, we’ll still pay you the same referral fee.
+This is particularly the case where we are appointed as Professional Executors and later act in the Probate, as in these circumstances we pay you a referral fee for our work.
+Even where we are not appointed as Professionals, if we do later act in the work, we’ll still pay you a referral fee.

 You can find out more about our services by browsing our website but a quick breakdown is as follows: